lilightc/HeteroPruneFL/README.md

 ```shell
 source setenv.sh
 ```
-in the `PruneFL` root folder for the correct environment.
+in the `HeteroPrune` root folder for the correct environment.

 To run the prototype, first we need to update the `configs/network.py` configuration with appropriate address and port.